A Child Is Born, A Son Is Given

-Isaiah 9:6 is one of those scriptures that is closely associated with Christmas.
-It is a beautiful scripture… filled with the promise of an infant… a child… and a king!
+Isaiah 9:6 is a scripture closely associated with Christmas.
+It is filled with the promise of an infant, a child, and a king.

-FOR A CHILD IS BORN TO US, A SON IS GIVEN TO US, AND THE GOVERNMENT WILL REST UPON HIS SHOULDERS.
-AND HIS NAME WILL BE CALLED WONDERFUL COUNSELOR, MIGHTY GOD, ETERNAL FATHER , PRINCE OF PEACE.
+FOR UNTO US A CHILD IS BORN, A SON IS GIVEN, AND THE GOVERNMENT WILL REST UPON HIS SHOULDERS.
+AND HIS NAME WILL BE CALLED WONDERFUL COUNSELOR, MIGHTY GOD, ETERNAL FATHER, PRINCE OF PEACE.
 Isaiah 9:6

-But Isaiah 9:6 is more than just a scripture we read on the front of a Christmas card… it is rich in interesting history and heavy with strong imagery…
+Isaiah 9:6 is more than a familiar Christmas verse printed on a Christmas card.
+It is rich with history and strong, meaningful imagery.

-The date in history was about 725 BC.
-Ahaz, in disobedience had rejected God’s hand of protection on Israel and instead turned to the very people that God had told them not to make an alliance with!
-Not only that Ahaz led the people into idolatry and every kind of baseness… including infanticide!
+The date was around 725 BC.
+Ahaz had rejected God’s protection and turned to the very nations God had warned them not to ally with.
+He led the people into idolatry and every kind of baseness, including infanticide.

-This was a very low point in Israel’s history!
-The people of God were in big, big trouble!
-God had tried for a very long time to woo them back to Him and also warn them but they turned away from Him in defiance!
+This was a low point in Israel’s history.
+The people of God were in serious trouble.
+God had called them back to Himself again and again, and He had warned them, yet they continued in defiance.

-During the time of Isaiah 9:6 God is pouring out his prophesy of judgement on the people of Israel.
-Judgement, not because he is a mean God… but judgement as a way to make things hard enough on the king and the people of Israel that they would return to Him.
-This judgement was a just and forewarned punishment for their disobedience.
+During this time, God was pouring out His prophecy of judgment on the people of Israel.
+Not because He is harsh, but because judgment would make things difficult enough that the king and the people might finally return to Him.
+This judgment was just and long foretold.

-But not just any child!
-The child is God’s eternally existing Son that will He will give to them.
-He tells them that the government will rest upon this baby, this given child’s shoulders.
+But not just any child.
+This is God’s eternally existing Son, whom will give to them.
+He tells Israel the government will rest upon His shoulders.

-But, God was not sending just another king… this king would be anointed for the job (meaning of Messiah)!
-He and He alone would have the right and authority and ability to rule with perfection.
+But God was not sending just another king to Israel.
+This king would be anointed to do a once-in-eternity job.
+He and He alone would have the right, authority, and ability to rule with perfection.

 But there was hope of a new, promised King that would rule someday and usher in a time of perfect peace and goodness!

-He would be Mighty God…a strong God.
 This phrase is so interesting to note!
-In ancient times everyone in the known world believed in a god.
-How people knew who was the best or the real god was by seeing who was the strongest, mightiest god!
+In ancient times, everyone in the known world believed in a god.
+People knew who the best or the real god was by seeing who was the strongest, mightiest god!
 A god who showed himself powerful was surely the true god!
-So God is letting His disobedient people know that this Ruler will be THE true God himself!
+So God is letting His disobedient people, Israel, know that this Ruler will be THE true God himself!

-He would be Eternal Father…these words in the original text literally say “forever father”.
-It does not mean that this king is God the Father… but that this Ruler is a forever and ever king.
-It is an ancient term of great Hebraic poetic beauty… this king is described as as eternal father, showing His duration of forever and ever… His “without end” royal paternity!
+He would bethe Eternal Father!
+These words in the original text literally say forever father.
+It does not mean that this king is God the Father, but that this Ruler is a forever and ever king.
+It is an ancient term of great Hebraic poetic beauty.
+This king is described as an eternal father, showing His duration of forever and ever.
+His without end royal paternity!

-Because this news… this good new of a coming king still applies to us!
+Because of this news, God’s good news of a coming king applies to us!

 Leave a Reply